brianboyko/brian-boyko-datadog-technical-test/README.md

 Lincoln was reported as saying: "Give me six hours to chop down a tree, and I'll spend five hours sharpening the axe."

 Because this was "just a technical test" I rushed into it, hoping to get you an answer as soon as possible.
+It was a tradeoff, but hopefully not one I would have made in the real world.

 ### Create a seperate daemon, use websockets.